Seattle: The Pacific Northwest City Fueled by Coffee

 Foragers have good luck finding wild mushrooms and fiddlehead ferns right in the city, but you don’t have to get dirty.
 Shop the region’s finest organic produce and dairy at the extensive farmer’s market scene year round, rain or shine.
 Beecher’s makes smoked cheddar that will go well with the bread from Tall Grass, and thanks to the temperate climate, there’s an abundance of greens, year round.
 What to make with all that veg?
 Get Plum: Gratifying Vegan Dishes by chef Makini Howell and win over the vegan-skeptic at your table.

-Seattle faces east for culinary inspiration, towards China, Japan, and Southeast Asia.
-Nothing takes the edge of the winter damp chill like a bowl of pho, Vietnamese noodle soup; nearly everyone has a favorite pho joint.
+Seattle faces east for culinary inspiration, toward China, Japan, and Southeast Asia.
+Nothing takes the edge off the winter damp chill like a bowl of pho, Vietnamese noodle soup; nearly everyone has a favorite pho joint.
 The outer burbs offer an international variety of dining—Indian, Ethiopian, Korean, Filipino, you name it.
-Spice Bridge, a new food court in Tukwila, not far from the airport, has rotating international food startups.
+Spice Bridge, a food court in Tukwila, not far from the airport, has rotating international food startups.
 One day you might get Senegalese food, the next, Jamaican.
 Curious diners will never go hungry.

 Coffee fuels Seattle through many a gray day and, while tourists line up to take pictures outside the city’s oldest Starbucks location in Pike Place Market, there are over 800 cafes where you can get your caffeine hit.
 Seattle has never been short on pho joints, but now Vietnamese cafes are popping up with Coffeeholic and Hello Em bringing one more aspect of Vietnamese cuisine to enthusiastic Seattle coffee lovers.